leonardocavagnis/USBHostGiga/README.md

-# [ALPHA] USBHost library for Arduino Giga R1
+# [ALPHA] USBHost library for Arduino STM32H7 boards

+The Arduino USBHost_H7 library provides a convenient way to manage USB peripherals on Arduino boards based on the STM32H7 microcontroller.
+Currently, the library is compatible only with Arduino Giga R1 boards.

-This library has been created to overcome the limitations of https://github.com/arduino-libraries/Arduino_USBHostMbed5 when it's time to talk with USB Low Speed devices like keyboards and mice.
+This library has been created to overcome the limitations of the [Arduino_USBHostMbed5](https://github.com/arduino-libraries/Arduino_USBHostMbed5) library.

-The APIs are very minimal ans subject to change; please just use for evaluation purposes.
+The APIs are very minimal and subject to change; please just use for evaluation purposes.

+📖 For more information about this library please read the documentation [here](./docs/).